EGI-Federation/documentation/content/en/internal/helpdesk/user-guide/_index.md

 ![Ticket submit form on web interface](new-ticket-form.png)

+- “TITLE” is a mandatory field.
+It should give a short description of the issue.
+- "CUSTOMER": name and email address of the user creating the ticket
+- "CC": you can notify other people about the ticket creation by adding their email address into this field
+- "TEXT": here you can add a detailed description of the issue.

 1. User information

 Most fields in the user information section are pre-filled by GGUS system.